SAP-samples/abap-cheat-sheets/07_String_Processing.md

       char2 TYPE s_toairp,     "DDIC type (used e. g. for a field in a demo table) char3 TYPE zdemo_abap_flsch-carrid.
 "Using the type of a DDIC table component

-"You might also stumble upon declarations with type c and the length "specified in parentheses.
-It is not recommended so as not to confuse "with the use of parentheses in dynamic programming.
+"You may also encounter declarations with type c and the length "specified in parentheses.
+This is not recommended, to avoid confusion "with the use of parentheses in dynamic programming.

 DATA char(4) TYPE c.